bytebase/bytebase/docs/code-review-guide.md

 ## The sync way

 Right after one finishes her part, she tells the other side immediately, usually via IM or face-to-face.
-We do NOT recommend this approach because:
+We do NOT recommend this approach except for emergency because:

 1. It's interruptive to your peers.
 2. We are a distributed team, also working on open source means we have contributors in different timezones.